The Law Association of New Zealand

 5:00pm – 6:00pm: Networking, Drinks & Canapés

-Able to join us in person?
-Click here to book your ticket and enjoy networking opportunities.
+Not able to join us in person?
+Click here to join the livestream.

 Secure your spot today!